moogacs/docs.buf.build/docs/lint/rules.md

 ### Custom options

-There are no lint rules for widely-used custom options such as [google.api options](https://github.com/googleapis/googleapis/tree/master/google/api) or [protoc-gen-validate](https://github.com/envoyproxy/protoc-gen-validate/blob/master/validate/validate.proto).
+There are no lint rules for widely used custom options such as [google.api options](https://github.com/googleapis/googleapis/tree/master/google/api) or [protoc-gen-validate](https://github.com/envoyproxy/protoc-gen-validate/blob/master/validate/validate.proto).
 There's a lot of thought that needs to go into issues such as forwards and backwards compatibility for custom options, so we currently only support the standard set of file options.
 Please [contact us](../contact.md) if this is a big need for